 4) Engineers do human hardware better.

 China needs a lot more lawyers in their government but the US also needs more engineers in their government!
+The engineers have been very busy in China!

 I was in Paris in the summer of 1963 as part of four country European tour as a kid.
 My most vivid memory was trying to touch the fish in a fountain in the Louvre and falling in.